Middle Street Synagogue: History

 The Sassoon family, a wealthy Jewish dynasty with links to Brighton and Hove, funded various expansions and improvements over the next few decades, especially in respect of the internal fittings, which are very elaborate for a synagogue.
 Electric lighting was installed in 1892, making it the first electrically lit synagogue in Britain.
-Although the Jewish community in the city numbered 4,000 by 2004, the Middle Street synagogue fell out of regular use at that time, although it is still opened regularly for educational and architectural tours of the interior, especially during the annual Brighton Festival.
+Although the Jewish community in the city numbered 4,000 by 2004, the Middle Street Synagogue fell out of regular use at that time, although it is still opened regularly for educational and architectural tours of the interior, especially during the annual Brighton Festival.
 Urgent structural repairs, including a new roof, were required by that time.
 A combination of fundraising concerts, auctions and a grant of several hundred thousand pounds from the government agency English Heritage enabled restoration work to take place.

-Middle Street Synagogue was listed at Grade II* by English Heritage on 20 August 1971.
-This status is given to "particularly important buildings of more than special interest".
-In February 2001, it was one of 70 Grade II*-listed buildings and structures in the city of Brighton and Hove.
+Middle Street Synagogue was listed as a Grade II* building by English Heritage on 20 August 1971, one of seventy Grade II*-listed buildings and structures in the city of Brighton and Hove, as of February 2001.
 It was also licensed for worship in accordance with the Places of Worship Registration Act 1855 and had the registration number 30824.

 Architecture

-The synagogue has been described as Brighton's second most important historic building, behind the Royal Pavilion.
+The synagogue was described as Brighton's second most important historic building, behind the Royal Pavilion.